Indigenous Cultures and Digital Contexts (11122.2)

 Basic computer use such as email, ability to navigate websites, use of Canvas and Library Catalogue.

-Students will be required to plant and create a digital story.
+Students will be required to plan and create a digital story.
 They will use the IT skills that they already possess and use technology that they currently have access to (for example a smartphone or digital camera).
 Planning for this assessment will be discussed in class and resources will be available on Canvas.